cloud-native-toolkit/itz-ibmcloud-airgap-documentation/README.md

 ![image-20220216115818278](media/image-20220216115818278.png)

-Please consult the [Gitea documentation](https://docs.gitea.io/) for additional information and instructions.
+Consult the [Gitea documentation](https://docs.gitea.io/) for additional information and instructions.

 ## 4. OpenShift Cluster

-Your welcome email will also include a link to the IBM Cloud ROKS Cluster page.
+Your welcome email also includes a link to the IBM Cloud ROKS Cluster page.
 The default is a 4.8 cluster, but 4.7 is also an option.
 To access the cluster from command line, you can SSH into the bastion host.
 The cluster `kubeconfig` file is pre-loaded into `~/.kube/config`, with full cluster-admin access, so you can automatically execute `oc` commands without any futher configuration changes.

 ```bash
 ubuntu@itzroks-1100007b1r-zjxv3v58-bastion:~$ oc get nodes